Poulain lab, University of South Carolina

 Dr. Poulain obtained her PhD in Neuroscience from the University Paris 6-Pierre et Marie Curie in France where she studied the roles of the microtubule-regulating proteins stathmins in neuronal morphogenesis.

-She then joined the laboratories of Drs.
-Chi-Bin Chien and Joseph Yost at the University of Utah to study the molecular mechanisms that regulate axon guidance and pruning in vivo using the zebrafish visual system as a model.
-Her work led to the discovery that selective axon degeneration is an essential correction mechanism that establishes topographic ordering of retinal axons during development.
-She also developed new transplantation approaches and transgenic lines to study retinal axon development and topographic map formation.
+She then joined the labs of Drs.
+Chi-Bin Chien and Joseph Yost at the University of Utah to study the molecular mechanisms that control axon guidance and pruning in vivo using the zebrafish visual system as a model.
+Her work led to the discovery that selective axon degeneration is essential for proper topographic ordering of retinal axons during development.
+She also developed new transplantation approaches and transgenic lines to study the development and maintenance of the visual system.

 Picture